Beth Van Schaack

-Beth Van Schaack is an American attorney and academic who serves as the United States ambassador-at-large for global criminal justice.
+Beth Van Schaack is an American attorney and academic who served in the Biden administration as the United States Ambassador-at-Large for Global Criminal Justice.

 Early life and education

 Van Schaack obtained a bachelor of arts from Stanford University, a juris doctor from Yale Law School, and a PhD from Leiden Law School at the University of Leiden.

 Career

 Van Schaack was a visiting professor in human rights at Stanford Law School, teaching in areas relating to international law and human rights.
 She has been the acting director of the human rights and conflict resolution clinic.
-She is a fellow with Stanford’s Center for Human Rights and International Justice.
+She is a fellow with Stanford's Center for Human Rights and International Justice.
 She was also a visiting professor at Santa Clara University School of Law focusing on laws of war.
 As an attorney, she was an associate at Morrison & Foerster LLP, as well as working with the Office of the Prosecutor of the International Criminal Tribunals for Yugoslavia and Rwanda.